jmoiron/sqlx/index.md

 ### Get and Select <a class="permalink" href="#getAndSelect" id="getAndSelect">&para;</a>

-Get and Select are extensions to the handle types which combine the execution stage of the statement with StructScan.  `Get` is therefore analagous with the QueryRowx example above, while `Select` provides an interface to select a list of results directly into a slice of Go structs:
+`Get` and `Select` are time saving extensions to the handle types.
+They combine the execution of a query with flexible scanning semantics.
+To explain them clearly, we have to talk about what it means to be `scannable`:

+* a value is scannable if it is not a struct, eg `string`, `int`
+* a value is scannable if it implements `sql.Scanner`
+* a value is scannable if it is a struct with no exported fields (eg. `time.Time`)

+`Get` and `Select` use `rows.Scan` on scannable types and `rows.StructScan` on non-scannable types.
+They are roughly analagous to `QueryRow` and `Query`, where Get is useful for fetching a single result and scanning it, and Select is useful for fetching a slice of results:

 ```go
 p := Place{}